TouK/nussknacker-quickstart/README.md

 ## About

 This repo contains quick start showcases for [Nussknacker](https://nussknacker.io), a visual tool to define and run real-time decision algorithms.
-Nussknacker repo can be found [here](https://github.com/TouK/nussknacker).
+The Nussknacker repo can be found [here](https://github.com/TouK/nussknacker).

 &nbsp;
 ## Quickstart documentation